 Using the straight line it fits to the fuel consumption data, HOMER calculates the generator's efficiency at various points between zero output and rated output.
 That calculation takes into account the energy content of the fuel.
 HOMER plots the results as the efficiency curve.

-Note that HOMER's two fuel curve inputs are not the intercept and slope, but rather the intercept coefficient and the slope.
+HOMER's two fuel curve inputs are not the intercept and slope, but rather the intercept coefficient and the slope.
 The intercept coefficient is equal to the intercept divided by the generator capacity.
 Defining the fuel curve in this manner allows HOMER to apply it to a family of generators, over a range of sizes.
 This is necessary when you enter multiple sizes in the "Sizes to consider" table of the Generator Inputs page because the fuel curve inputs apply to each specified generator size.

 The units of the two fuel curve parameters correspond to the units of the fuel used by the generator.
 For example, if the fuel is measured in liters, the fuel curve slope and intercept coefficient are in units of L/hr/kW (liters per hour per kilowatt, or equivalently L/kWh).